LibCity/Bigscity-LibCity-Datasets/README.md

 - [POI-based Trajectory Datasets](#POI-based-Trajectory-Datasets)
 - [Road Network Datasets](#Road-Network-Datasets)

-### Traffic State Datasets-Point-based Flow/Speed/Occupancy
+### Traffic State Datasets-Point-based Flow or Speed or Occupancy

 >Collected from sensors or Pre-processed from trajectory data.